 In support of the Lackawanna County Regional Recovery Task Force, the Scranton Chamber launched this #reviveNEPA website full of resources.
 We will continue to gather important information from local healthcare and government officials to share with our business community.

-Empower is the premier women’s leadership event in Northeast PA and sponsored by Peoples Security Bank & Trust.
-It is a day-long conference.
+Empower is the premier Women's Leadership Conference in NEPA, sponsored by People's Security Bank & Trust.

 Our members are the driving force behind the Greater Scranton Chamber of Commerce community.
 With a dynamic variety of programming, services, and activities, we strive to support our members in furthering their business goals.